19hours/sg-statutes/Acts/Choice of Court Agreements Act.md

 (ii) any specific matter in relation to any Contracting State.

-(5) Despite subsections (2) and (4)(a), the raising, in any court proceedings, of a matter mentioned in subsection (2) or (4)(a) as a preliminary question or defence, and not as an object of the proceedings, does not prevent this Act from applying to those proceedings.
+(5) Despite subsections (2) and (4)(a), the raising in any court proceedings of a matter mentioned in subsection (2) or (4)(a) as a preliminary question or defence, and not as an object of the proceedings, does not prevent this Act from applying to those proceedings.

 (6) A proceeding under a contract of insurance or reinsurance is not excluded from the application of this Act by reason only that the contract relates to a matter to which this Act does not apply.